Firstly, what is heart disease?

 In summary, there are several risk factors for developing heart disease, many of which can be prevented through diet and lifestyle modification.

 If you have medical conditions such as high cholesterol, high blood pressure, diabetes, or want to reduce your risk of heart disease, then personalised support from an Accredited Practising Dietitian may be a great option for you.
+If you’re interested to gain insights into the experiences of our valued clients, we encourage you to read Heart Smart Australia reviews.

 At Heart Smart Australia, we offer individualised programs which include weekly or fortnightly sessions with an Accredited Practising Dietitian and Health Coach, programs designed to help you make sustainable lifestyle changes to improve your heart health.